rrudolph/pro-tools/README.md

 ### To Use
 Open tool in ArcGIS Pro.
 Drag and drop features from catalog window.
 Accepts multiple files.
 Specify an output folder.
 Output folder will look something like  `AppStream_Staging_2023_08_14_17_28_53.gdb.zip`<br>

+## Print Bounding Box

+### Purpose
+Print the bounding box of a featureclass in WGS84 lat long decimal coordinates for entering into metadata.

+### To Use
+Enter one more featureclasses into the input field (drag and drop compatible).
+Set the decimal places, if desired. <br>